15A NCAC 02S .0102 DEFINITIONS

 (18) "Institutional controls" means nonengineered measures, including land-use restrictions, used to prevent unsafe exposure to contamination.

-(19) "Material impervious to dry-cleaning solvent" means a material that has been certified by the manufacturer or an independent testing laboratory such as Underwriters Laboratory, to maintain its chemical and structural integrity in the presence of the applicable dry-cleaning solvent and prevent the movement of dry-cleaning solvent for a period of a least 72 hours.
+(19) "Material impervious to dry-cleaning solvent" means a material that has been certified by the manufacturer or an independent testing laboratory to maintain its chemical and structural integrity in the presence of the applicable dry-cleaning solvent and prevent the movement of dry-cleaning solvent for a period of a least 72 hours.

-(20) "Monitored natural attenuation" means an approach to the reduction in the concentration of chemicals of concern in environmental media due to naturally occurring physical, chemical and biological processes, which is based on best available scientific information.
+(20) "Monitored natural attenuation" means an approach to the reduction in the concentration of chemicals of concern in environmental media due to naturally occurring physical, chemical, and biological processes.

 (21) "Non-residential land use" means a use that is not a residential land use.